Accountability of Corporate Actors

 Welcome to a new lecture in the "Current affairs in China" series this spring semester: The Chinese Firm: From Social Responsibility to Social Credit.

-Constantin Holzer, a postdoc at the Department of Asian Studies at Cork University College, will explain the paradigmatic and regulatory shift from 'Corporate Social Responsibility' to SCS and its broader ramifications on state-business relationships and entrepreneurs in China.
+Constantin Holzer, Lecturer in Chinese Business at the Department of Asian Studies at University College Cork, will explain the paradigmatic shift from 'Corporate Social Responsibility' to 'Corporate Social Credit' and its broader ramifications for state-business relations and entrepreneurship in China.

 The guest lecture will be digital, and is open for everyone who are interested.
 To receive a link to the meeting, please register here.